 If you have serious shoulder damage secondary to a large rotator cuff tear, a reverse shoulder replacement could be the answer.
 It reverses the normal ball-and-socket structure to stabilize your shoulder even though your rotator cuff isn’t functional.

-If you’re experiencing golf or tennis elbow that is resistant to conservative measures, your surgeon can remove the damaged section of your elbow area tendon during a minimally invasive surgery.
+If you’re experiencing golf or tennis elbow that is resistant to conservative measures, your surgeon can remove the damaged section of your elbow area tendon during minimally invasive surgery.
 This can restore normal function without pain.

 Generalized elbow pain can sometimes be addressed using elbow arthroscopy, where your surgeon can release scar tissue, extract loose cartilage, or resurface bones using minimally invasive techniques.
-This can ease pain as well as improve joint movement.
+This can ease the pain as well as improve joint movement.